pranavmarjara/ARC_Ai-Labs/replit.md

 - Cookie consent banner
 - Fully responsive design
 - Black and white theme matching ARC logo
+- "Persevere and Pioneer" company motto

+## Company Philosophy
+ARC AI Labs designs speech recognition systems that return agency, dignity, and freedom to those who fight to be heard.
+The company believes in building machines that adapt to people, not the other way around.
+With a patient-first, technology-uncompromised approach, every line of code serves a human purpose.

 ## Recent Changes
 - Initial project setup (Oct 19, 2025)
-- Created all frontend components with Neuralink-inspired design
+- Created all frontend components with modern design
 - Configured FastAPI backend with contact form endpoint
 - Set up SQLite database for form submissions
 - Integrated ARC AI Labs branding and logo
 - Updated logo to larger, clearer ARC design (80px height) - Oct 19, 2025
 - Changed typography to Orbitron font family for futuristic aesthetic - Oct 19, 2025
+- Updated philosophy and messaging to reflect speech recognition mission and patient-first approach - Oct 19, 2025

 ## API Endpoints
 - `GET /` - API status check